lustan3216/Behavior-Bind-Media/readme.md

 [tool.scss](https://github.com/lustan3216/Behavior-Bind-Media/blob/master
 /tool.scss) contain out of practical methods, can be applied to the project.

-The other 20% still need to rely on engineers to find ways to define the most basic (frame, background color, color, etc.) template and then use this Library to do extension.
+The other 20% still need to rely on engineers to find soluations to define the most basic (frame, background color, color, etc.) template and then use this Library to do an extension.

 ## **Someone asked how the size of the fonts on the RWD how to solve it？**
-This is the basis for the design of web pages, which should be defined in the Style Guide Line which is also a prerequisite for the site to be developed.
+It's the basis for the design of web pages, which should be defined in the Style Guide Line which is also a prerequisite for the site to be developed.